fayena/PILN/README.md

 - Adding some code to resume in case of a power flicker.
 It checks for completed segments and resumes the segment not completed.
 While this will work fine for ramps, it could result in over firing if it lands on a hold.
 ALWAYS Monitor you kiln!
 - Added sorting to the main chart.
 - Removed, all the lcd code and the second thermocouple sensor and the kiln sitter code that BlackCLewis had added.
 - Added Testing Code (see bottom of readme for instructions).
+-Changed the charting from google charts to chart.js so that I could load it offline

 I do not have a screen or wifi at my kiln location.
 I tether my cell phone and then access the raspberry pi through ssh and a webbrowser both on my phone.
 It will connect from a surprising distance this way.

 Possible future improvements
 - install script (DONE)
-- Offline charts  This would be really helpful to someone who uses a raspberry pi touch screen to run the daemon with no wifi.
+- Offline charts  This would be really helpful to someone who uses a raspberry pi touch screen to run the daemon with no wifi.  (done)
-- performance watchdog (done)
-    + klexting;  Sounds like fun to add but at the time it's not really helpful to me as I don't have wifi at my kiln location
+- klexting;  Sounds like fun to add

 ## Hardware and Cost:
 -Need to update